benmvp/slides/2019/reactathon/react-eco.md

   * You need to know Redux, css-in-js, server-side rendering, etc.
   * All at the same time
   * It can be so overwhelming
-- And then React is just a UI library
+- For those of us with React experience
-  * Need to pick libraries for fetching data, managing, data, etc.
+  * React is still just a UI library
-  * How can you pick something if you don't yet know what you need?
+  * Need to pick libraries for fetching data, managing, data, etc. for full framework
   * How can you pick the right thing, if you've never used it before?
 - So I want to walk through the different libs in the React ecosystem
   * 1/ Provide my opinion of which category of libs you should prioritize first